dasilvaluis/slim-3-multilingual/README.md

     $app->add( new \MultilingualSlim\LanguageMiddleware($available_languages, $default_language, $container) );

     $app->get('/', function (Request $request, Response $response) {
-        //This works with '/', '/pt' and '/en', and
+        //This works with '/', '/pt' and '/en',
-        //and returns the template views/base.php
+        //and returns the template views/base.php.
-        return $this->renderer->render($response, "base.php", [
+        //It also passes the chosen language as an argument accessible from the chosen template. return $this->renderer->render($response, "base.php", [
             "language" => $this->language
         ]);